YinhanHe123/EfficientCoT/README.md

 # SemCoT

-This is the official code project for the paper ""
+This is the official code project for the paper "SemCoT: Accelerating Chain-of-Thought Reasoning through Semantically-Aligned Implicit Tokens"

 ## Project Structure
 ```
 project_root/